 Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
 To receive Network Benefits, you must obtain the DME or orthotic from the vendor the Claims Administrator identifies or from the prescribing Network Physician.
-Emergency Health Care Services - Outpatier nt What Is the Copayment or Coinsurance You Pay?
-This May Include a Copayment, Coinsurance or Both.
-None Same as Network Note: If you are confined in an out-of-Network Hospital after you receive outpatient Emergency Health Care Services, you must notify the Claims Administrator within two business days or on the same day of Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+Emergency Health ( Care Services - Outpatier nt What Is the Copayment or Coinsurance You Pay?
+This May Include a Copayment, Coinsurance or Both. \$300 per visit.
+Same as Network Note: If you are confined in an out-of-Network Hospital after you receive outpatient Emergency Health Care Services, you must notify the Claims Administrator within two business days or on the same day of Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Same as Network admission if reasonably possible.
 The Claims Administrator may elect to transfer you to a Network Hospital as soon as it is Does the Annual Deductible Apply?
-Yes Same as Network medically appropriate to do so.
+No Same as Network medically appropriate to do so.
 If you choose to stay in the out-of-Network Hospital after the date the Claims Administrator decides a transfer is medically appropriate, Network Benefits will not be provided.
 Out-of-Network Benefits may be available if the continued stay is determined to be a Covered Health Care Service.
 If you are admitted as an inpatient to a Hospital directly from the Emergency room, the Benefits provided as described under Hospital - Inpatient Stay will apply.
 You will not have to pay the Emergency Health Care Services Copayment, Coinsurance and/or deductible.
 This does not apply to services provided to stabilize an Emergency after admission to a Hospital.

 Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Allowed Amounts for Emergency Health Care Services provided by an out-of-Network provider will be determined as described below under Allowed Amounts in this Schedule of Benefits .
-Enteral Nutrition 1 1 What Is the Copayment or Coinsurance You Pay?
+Allowed Amounts for Emergency Health Care Services provided by an out-of-Network provider will be determined as described below under Allowed Amounts in this Schedule of Benefits.
+Enteral Nutrition 1 What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-None 30% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+20% 30% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
+Yes Yes

+Gender Dysphoria

-Yes Yes Gender Dysphoria - Prior Authorization Req uirement for Surgical Tre eatment For Out-of-Network Benefits, you must obtain prior authorization as soon arises. n as the possibility of surgery In addition, for Out In addition, for Out-of-Network Benefits, you must contact the Claims Administrator 24 hours before admission for an Inpatient Stay.
+Prior Authorization Requirement for Surgical Treatment

+For Out-of-Network Benefits, you must obtain prior authorization as soon as the possibility of surgery arises.

+In addition, for Out-of-Network Benefits, you must contact the Claims Administrator 24 hours before admission for an Inpatient Stay.

 It is important that you notify the Claims Administrator as soon as the possibility of surgery arises.
 Your notification allows the opportunity for the Claims Administrator to provide you with additional information and services that may be available to you and are designed to achieve the best outcomes for you.

-Prior Authorization Requirement for Non-Surgical Treatment e the same as those stated applicable prior authorization alth Care Service category in
+Prior Authorization Requirement for Non-Surgical Treatment